 After the work

 Immediately following the lowering of the water, the edges around the lake may look muddy as silt becomes exposed.
 These areas will be covered with natural seeded matting, which will start to grow throughout spring / summer 2023.
 As the mats grow and establish, the site will look begin to re-naturalise.
 The matting will not cover the whole area of the exposed edges and will seed naturally over time.
-Pre-vegetated matting will be installed in some areas which will form part of the habitat restoration for the water vole population at Brân.
+Pre-vegetated matting was installed in some areas which will form part of the habitat restoration for the water vole population at Brân.